Mellon Mays Undergraduate Fellowship Program at UC Riverside

 Established by the Andrew W. Mellon Foundation in 1988, the program was renamed in 2003 in honor of Dr. Benjamin Mays who was dean of the Howard University School of Religion, president of Morehouse College, as well as president of the Atlanta Public Schools Board of Education.

 The Mellon Mays Undergraduate Fellowship program reflects Dr. Mays’ values in its commitment to fostering the academic aspirations of members of traditionally under-represented groups and/or those with interests in studies aimed at eliminating racial and ethnic inequalities.

-For more information on the organization’s history and mission, visit the MMUF website: http://www.mmuf.org/
+For more information on the organization’s history and mission, visit the national MMUF website: http://www.mmuf.org/

 UCR became a Mellon Mays Undergraduate Fellowship Member Institution in 2014